f-bn/ansible-role-template/README.md

 ### General informations

-Ansible role skeleton template to simply generate role project repository with Cookiecutter.
+Ansible role skeleton template to generate role project repository with Cookiecutter.

 **Requirements**
-  - Ansible 8.x
+  - Ansible >=8.x
   - Cookiecutter

 ### How-to bootstrap a new role project with Cookiecutter ?